-For the time being, we have a project in Togo, which can be replicated to other countries.
+For the time being, we have a project in Togo, which can then be replicated.

-Could you describe the project led in Togo?
+Could you describre the project led in Togo?

-We want to develop all the relevant infrastructure for recycling waste.
-We have waste centers and recycling centers in various municipalities.
-We also have stores, which are secure, to store and stock waste, and there is also the whole training aspect.
-The Bank also raises awareness and supports actors technically and financially, from the households all the way to the largest organisations.
-Other organisations are involved in the landfill in Lomé, like the "Agence d'Exécution Volet Régional", the "Unité Régionale de Gestion du Projet" and the "Unités Nationales de Gestion du Projet".
+We want to develop all the relevant infrastructures for valorising and recycling the waste.
+We have waste centers and recycling centers in the various municipalities.
+We also have stores, which are secure, to store and stock the waste, and there is also the whole training aspect.
+Raising awareness and supporting actors through techniques and finances from the households all the way to the largest organisations.
+Other organisations are involved in the landfill in Lomé, like the Agence d'Exécution Volet Régional, the Unité Régionale de Gestion du Projet and the Unités Nationales de Gestion du Projet.
 This landfill is situated 20 km away from Lomé, the capital..
 It has a surface of 194 ha that receives 300.000 tonnes of waste per year.
 We work there in order to improve the urban sanitation for the population and to avoid CO2 emissions.
-Finally, we also produce gas from waste.
+Finally, we also produce gas from waste

-Watch the recording of eMag #6
+Watch the replay of eMag #6